-Travel & Words Conference This annual conference is produced by a group of travel media and industry professionals who live and work in the Northwest.
-The goals of the Travel & Words conference are to:
+Travel and Words Conference This annual conference is produced by a group of travel media and industry professionals who live and work in the Northwest.
+The next conference takes place May 3 -5, 2020 in Bend, Oregon.

-- Explore changes and trends in the freelance travel writing world.
+Explore changes and trends in the freelance travel writing world.

-- Facilitate mutually productive networking between destination marketers and freelance writers.
+Facilitate mutually productive networking between destination marketers and freelance writers.

-- Support travel and tourism industry professionals who highlight destinations, attractions and all season recreation in Washington, Oregon Idaho, Montana, Alaska and British Columbia.
+Support travel and tourism industry professionals who highlight destinations, attractions and all season recreation in Washington, Oregon Idaho, Montana, Alaska and British Columbia.

-- Educate participants about the use of social media and online forums in marketing one’s brand related to travel writing.
+Educate participants about the use of social media and online forums in marketing one’s brand related to travel writing.

-- Expose freelance writers to potential editorial markets, including print and new media.
+Expose freelance writers to potential editorial markets, including print and new media.

-- Address best practices of interest to travel writers, bloggers, editors and destination marketers.
+Address best practices of interest to travel writers, bloggers, editors and destination marketers.

 Industry associates may find it beneficial to either attend the conference or exhibit as a vendor.